-Continuous Enrollment – Registration in courses at the University for two (2) Consecutive Semesters, not including summer semesters.
+Continuous Enrollment – Registration in courses at the University for two consecutive semesters, not including summer semesters.

 When you elect to change your major, it is possible that your new major selection will change which courses are degree applicable.
 Any new courses that are now part of your new major will be added to your counter in addition to courses that were previously included in your counter under your old major.

 Changing your major, concentration or catalog year will not impact the Excess Hours Threshold or Surcharge Fee Percent that was established upon your first enrollment at Florida Poly.